python/psf-salt/docs/overview.rst

    It is currently manually managed by Infrastructure Staff.

 DataDog
-   `DataDog <https://www.datadoghq.com>`_ provides metrics, dashboards, and alerts.

-Pingdom
-  `Pingdom <https://www.pingdom.com>`_ provides monitoring and complains to us when services are down.
+   `DataDog <https://www.datadoghq.com>`_ provides metrics, dashboards, alerts, provides some monitoring and complains to us when services are down.

 PagerDuty
   `PagerDuty <https://www.pagerduty.com>`_ is used for on-call rotation for PSF